5 Ways To Surround Yourself With Good People To Grow

 Both my kids play tennis.
 I always tell them the only way to get better is by playing players better than them.
 If they’re not getting pushed on the court to do their best, then they’ll be complacent.

-Same goes with personal growth.
+Same goes for personal growth.
 By constantly surrounding yourself with people who are smarter than you, it’ll push you to always keep learning and stay curious.

 Whenever I’m around someone like this, it opens my mind to start to think and dream bigger.